Abdelouahedb/YOUR-GuardDex/README.md

 ### Run the Application:
 1. Install the required dependencies
-2. Open the project folder and run `main.py` to launch the GUI
+2. Open the project folder and run `YOUR GuardDex.exe` to launch the GUI

 ### Encrypt a Message:
 1. Enter your plain text